Condé Nast Entertainment

-Condé Nast Entertainment (also known as CNE) is a production and distribution studio with film, television, social and online video, and virtual reality content.
+Condé Nast Entertainment (CNE) is a production and distribution studio with film, television, social and online video, and virtual reality content.

 CNE is headquartered at 1 World Trade Center.

 Background

 Previously, Condé Nast (CN) magazines were represented in Hollywood by agents and received production credit and fees for films made on their work.
-Brokeback Mountain, A Beautiful Mind, and Eat, Pray, Love, based on an Allure article, were all movies based on CN content.
+Brokeback Mountain, A Beautiful Mind, and Eat, Pray, Love, based on an Allure article, were all films based on CN content.
 Also, the "Whale War" show on Animal Planet originated with a Condé Nast magazine article.
 On the other hand, Conde Nast's Vogue refused in 2003 to partner on Project Runway for fear of tarnishing its image.
 With print growth slowing, CN indicated that the company would seek other revenue in licensing, e-commerce, video, and higher circulation prices.

 History

 Conde Nast Entertainment was started by magazine publisher Condé Nast in October 2011 with the hiring of Dawn Ostroff.

 Online video channels for GQ and Glamour were launched in March 2013 with four original video series for each brand with Procter & Gamble, Microsoft and snack-food company Mondelēz International sponsoring those shows.
 Each series would have some episodes available at launch then additional episodes would be added weekly.
 The episodes would last from two to seven minutes and be featured on the magazines' websites and YouTube.
 On May 1, CNE announced at the 2nd annual Digital Content NewFronts event, an adverting selling event, two new channels for Vogue and Wired for its digital network and 30 new programs.
 Also, CNE agreed to syndicate their content with AOL, Yahoo, Twitter, Dailymotion, and Grab Media.
 Production firms Radical Media, Hud:sun Media and Magical Elves agreed to co-produce the programs.
 CNE's two existing channels were slated for three additional programs each.
 Additional channels were expected to be launched later in the year: Vanity Fair, Teen Vogue, Epicurious and Style.com.

 CNE's first scripted series, Codefellas, was launched on its Wired channel.
 The 12 episode short-form animated series is a comedy featuring National Security Agency agents as "literally cartoonish figures engaged in ludicrous acts of domestic spying."

 In July 2013, CNE made two deals: one with Discovery Communications for a Vanity Fair Confidential crime and mystery documentary series to air on Investigation Discovery channel, and the other with Ovation cable network for the Fashion Fund design contest show, a show already being shown online.

 The Vanity Fair channel launched four series with ad sponsors, who were American Express, luxury brand Salvatore Ferragamo and Acura.
 The channel was launched in July 2013 with four programs: Vanity Code, @VFHollywood with Krista Smith, The Snob's Dictionary, and Eminent Domains.